carlynorama/USDHelloWorld/README.md

 # USDHelloWorld

-Repo for learning about the USD file format.
+Support files for learning about the USD file format.

+See SETUP.md for install instructions

 ## Part 1